ErfanRasti/arch-setup/docs/02_linux_kernels/1_linux_kernels.md

    HOOKS=(... plymouth encrypt ...)
    ```

    This will change the appearance of the password prompt dedicated to disk encryption.
 If you don't like it ignore steps 3 and 4.
+It could potentially lead to unwanted fan speed.

 4. Finally regenerate the `initramfs`:
    ```bash